Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Evaluation

-A comprehensive evaluation of a LLM should consider multiple metrics that include correctness as well as other aspects.
+A comprehensive evaluation of an LLM should consider multiple metrics including correctness and other aspects.
 A language model should produce text that is not only correct but also logically structured and easy to understand.
-Produced response must be appropriately detailed without unnecessary verbosity.
-Furthermore, the LLM must not only provide correct information but also delivers in a meaningful and valuable way to the user.
+The responses must be appropriately detailed without unnecessary verbosity.
+Furthermore, the LLM must not only provide correct information but also deliver it in a meaningful and valuable manner to the user.

-Therefore, to assess the performance of the selected LLM on specific attributes, our approach also includes a criteria-based evaluation covering accuracy, conciseness, coherence, and helpfulness.
-Selected criteria metrics are describe in Table \ref{table:criteria-evaluation}.
-This structured assessment offers a means to assess the model's effectiveness in generating responses, providing a broader understanding of the model's capabilities and its alignment with the used scenarios.
-Employing a scorecard defined for each of these features, our solution assigns scores between 0 and 10 to the responses it generates.
-The use of this scorecard facilitates a detailed and quantitative analysis of the LLM's output, ensuring a comprehensive understanding of both its strengths and areas for improvement.
-A complete example of the answers and evaluations obtained for a selected question in the three selected scenarios is included in Figure \ref{fig:QA_Example}.
+Therefore, to assess the performance of the selected LLM on specific attributes, this approach also includes a criteria-based evaluation of accuracy, conciseness, coherence, and helpfulness.
+The selected criteria metrics are described in Table \ref{table:criteria-evaluation}.
+This structured assessment offers a means to assess the model's effectiveness in generating responses, providing a broader understanding of the model's capabilities and its alignment with the scenarios used.
+By employing a scorecard defined for each of these features, our solution assigns scores between 0 and 10 to the responses it generates.
+The use of this scorecard facilitates a detailed and quantitative analysis of LLM output, ensuring a comprehensive understanding of both its strengths and areas for improvement.
+A complete example of the answers and evaluations obtained for a selected question in the three scenarios is shown in Figure \ref{fig:QA_Example}.